NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Alternatively, you can use Singularity to build and run a container following the instructions in :ref:`this section <install-singularity-image>`.
-Once the `cuda-quantum.sif` image is built and available in your home directory on the remote host, you can update your VS Code configuration to enable IntelliSense and other dev tools within the container.
+Once the `cuda-quantum.sif` image is built and available in your home directory on the remote host, you can update your VS Code configuration to enable/improve completion, hover information, and other development tools within the container.

-To do so, open the Command Pallette and enter "Remote-SSH: Open SSH Configuration File".
+To do so, open the Command Palette and enter "Remote-SSH: Open SSH Configuration File".
 Add a new entry to that file with the command to launch the container, and edit the configuration of the remote host, titled `remote-host` in the snippets below, to add a new identifier: